Typsium/alchemist/src/elements/links.typ

   cram((0, 0), (length, 0), ctx, cetz-ctx, args)
 })

-/// Draw a hollow cram between two molecules with the arrow pointing to the left
+/// Draw a hollow cram between two fragments with the arrow pointing to the left
 /// It is a shorthand for `cram-filled-left(fill: none)`
 #let cram-hollow-left = build-link((length, ctx, cetz-ctx, args) => {
   args.fill = none